What makes a CEO a great storyteller? Let’s say you’re at an event, and someone says to you:

 Think of moments when you were influenced or inspired.
 How can you share these moments to influence, inspire and lead others?

 If someone was to ask you about a meaningful moment in your career, what would you say?
-Would it be more effective to point out achievements you’ve made (facts anyone can Google) or to launch into a story of how you came to the realization you were doing something that fulfilled you, or the effect you’ve had on others or the betterment of the world around you?
+Would it be more effective to point out achievements you’ve made (facts anyone can Google) or to launch into a story of how you came to the realisation you were doing something that fulfilled you, or the effect you’ve had on others or the betterment of the world around you?

 By taking the time to think about your stories and how to tell them effectively, you’ll have a captivating answer that shows who you are and cements your brand in people’s minds.